About Surrogate Partner Therapy

 Surrogate-client relationships come to an end when all three members of the team decide that it is the right time.
 This is usually when the client feels that they have reached their therapeutic goals, and/or when they have found an intimate partner with whom they can continue their therapeutic work.

 I am a certified Surrogate Partner through the International Professional Surrogates Association.
-Please visit the International Professional Surrogates Association website for more information about Surrogate Partner Therapy!
+Please visit the International Professional Surrogates Association and the Surrogate Partner Collective for more information about Surrogate Partner Therapy!